douglasdeodato/lovelycss/README.md

-compress and organize your sass files watch what is going on in your project with Grunt Watch. create a sprite with your all images just runing a command line minimize your images with i just simple command line. concat your css and js files easyly
+compress and organize your sass files watch what is going on in your project with Grunt Watch. create a sprite with your all images just runing a command line minimize your images with a just simple command line. concat your css and js files easyly

 get the latest version of angular, boostrap, font awesome, reset css, normalize and more with just a command line.